Board of Trustees

 As well as an interest and background in education, I am a Trustee of the Enfield Society, a member of Society’s Management Committee, the Architecture and Planning Group and a local walks leader.

-Sarah Turner - Executive Headteacher/CEO
+Sarah Turner - Chief Executive Officer

 I was appointed as the CEO of the Enfield Learning Trust in September when the trust was formed.
 The trust builds on a successful partnership between Bowes Primary School, Chesterfield Primary School and Hazelbury Primary School and I remain the Executive Headteacher of all three schools.
 I am passionate about improving the life chances for all pupils including the most vulnerable and our motto 'be included' underpins all our work.
 I am proud to lead our dynamic and forward thinking trust and to be part of a very talented team of trustees.

-Androulla Nicou - Executive Headteacher/DCEO
+Androulla Nicou - Deputy Chief Executive Officer

 I have been in education for the past twenty-six years and see it as the key that unlocks an individual’s potential and provides the opportunity to improve life-chances.